dollabs/pamela/doc/PAMELA.md

 # <a name="builtins"></a>Pamela Built-In Methods
 The following is the set of the built-in methods defined in Pamela.
 All of these are supported by the Pamela parser (i.e., via the `build` operation).
 However methods marked with *"[Not yet supported]"* are not supported for the Pamela `htn` operation in the current Pamela release.

+Note that the *Execution* sections describe how the Pamela execution environment deals with the Pamela statement.
+There are logically 4 separate components of the Pamela execution environment:

+1. *Dispatcher Manager*: Given a new HTN/TPN, the *Dispatcher Manager* creates a *Dispatcher* instance to execute that HTN/TPN.
+(Note that the TPN is what is actually executed.
+The HTN may have been used to generate the TPN, and may be used by Planviz to display the HTN and its execution status).
+1. *Dispatcher*: This orchestrates the elements of the TPN in the proper order, sending activities to the *Belief State Manager* (BSM) and the multiple *Plant* instances.
+The *Dispatcher* will dereference any symbolic references contained in the arguments (using the BSM), before sending a command statement to a Plant instance.
+However, statements containing conditions will be sent to BSM in their entirety.
+2. *Belief State Manager* (BSM): Based on the initial declarations in the Pamela files, along with the observations obtained during the execution of the plan, the *BSM* maintains the state of each of the: 1) global states, 2) the mode of each *Plant* instance, and 3) the fields of each *Plant* instance.
+Initiated by requests from a *Dispatcher*, this information is used in 2 different ways:
+	1. To dereference any symbolic references (e.g., field name) contained in the arguments of a Pamela statement.
+The value of the symbolic reference is returned to the requesting *Dispatcher* as either a literal or as an error (i.e., when the reference is an invalid field name) (error representation TBD).
+	1. To determine the truth value of any condition contained in a Pamela statement.
+The value of a condition is one of 3 values: `true`, `false`, or an error (error representation TBD).
+3. *Planner*: A component of the BSM, it generates a new plan (HTN/TPN) to satisfy a condition, generally as specified by an `assert` statement.
+4. *Plant*: There are one or more *Plant*s that receive and execute commands from the *Dispatcher*.

 ## **ask**
  * *Description*: Wait until the condition is true, and then proceed.
-Often `ask` is used in conjuction with a `tell` that is running in a parallel execution thread.
-If the invocation takes longer than the (optionally) specifed upper temporal bound, the statement will be considered to have failed.
+Often `ask` is used in conjunction with a `tell` that is running in a parallel execution thread.
+If the invocation takes longer than the (optionally) specified upper temporal bound, the statement will be considered to have failed.
  * *Syntax*: `'(' 'ask' cond-expr opt-bounds? ')'`
  * *Example*: `(ask (= door "open") :bounds [0 10])`
+ * *Execution*:
+  * The *Dispatcher* sends the `ask` statement (which includes the condition) to BSM.
+  * BSM replies to *Dispatcher* with a finished status (either success or failure)
+  * **TBD**: error handling (e.g., for invalid operands to conditions)

 ## **assert**
  * *Description*: Instruct the execution environment to make the condition true (if it isn't already true), and then proceed.
 Usually, a call to `assert` will cause the planner to dynamically generate a new subplan (i.e., HTN and TPN) whose post condition will satisfy the asserted condition.
-If the invocation takes longer than the (optionally) specifed upper temporal bound, the statement will be considered to have failed.
+If the invocation takes longer than the (optionally) specified upper temporal bound, the statement will be considered to have failed.
  * *Syntax*: `'(' 'assert' cond-expr opt-bounds? ')'`
  * *Example*: `(assert (= door "open") :bounds [0 10])`
+ * *Execution*:
+	 * The current *Dispatcher* (*Dispatcher-1*) sends the `assert` statement (which includes the condition) to BSM.
+	 * BSM uses the *Planner* to generate a new plan (HTN/TPN) that satisfies this condition.
+	 * BSM sends this new plan to the *Dispatcher Manager* which launches a new *Dispatcher* (*Dispatcher-2*) with that plan.
+	 * *Dispatcher-2* then executes that plan, starting with the first activity(ies)
+	 * When the plan has completed, the *Dispatcher-2* sends the status to BSM.
+(There is little advantage of sending this status back to BSM via the *Dispatcher Manager*, but that alternative would be possible).
+	 * BSM replies to *Dispatcher-1* with finished status of the `assert` (either success or failure).

 ## **choose**
  * *Description*: Select and execute one or more of the specified choices.
-Syntactically, this is the same form as `choose-whenever`; the one exception is that when a choice is selected in a `choose`, that choice will never be cancelled and an alternative choice selected.
+Syntactically, this is the same form as `choose-whenever`; the one exception is that when a choice is selected in a `choose`, that choice will never be canceled and an alternative choice selected.
 By default, one of the choices is selected, but the use of `:exactly`, `:min`, and `:max` will require more than one choice to be selected.
 If N choices are chosen, and any of those choices should fail, the execution environment may select an alternative choice.
  * Guard conditions may be specified to indicate the condition for which a choice is to be considered.
  * Probability may be given to indicate the non-deterministic preference for a choice.
 If some choice conditions have guards that are not satisfied